home-assistant/developers.home-assistant/docs/frontend_creating_custom_ui.md

 title: "Creating custom UI"
 ---

+> This feature has been derepcated and is no longer supported.
+To add custom UI to Home Assistant, build a [custom Lovelace card](lovelace_custom_card.md) instead.

 ### State card

 If you would like to use your own [State card](frontend_add_card.md) without merging your code into [home-assistant-polymer](https://github.com/home-assistant/home-assistant-polymer/) you can create your own implementation.